nippur72/PolymerTS/README.md

 Next, just point your browser to `http://localhost:<port>/Test/`). `http-server` defaults to port 8080.

+# Samples

+There is a `Samples` folder with some examples, but these are not currently built or maintained.

 # Change log <a name="changelog"></a>
 - v0.2.0 (Apr 18, 2017)